pcdworks/website-ng/content/expertise.md

 ## Prototyping and Testing
 <br/>

-PCDworks has full prototyping capability, from electronic circuits to heavy metal.
+PCDworks has full prototyping capability, from electronic circuits to heavy metal fabrication.
-Also full prototype test lab with complete National Instruments setup
+We also have afull prototype test lab with complete National Instruments setup

 * Automatice Pick and Place machine with reflow oven
 * Voltera circuit printer